Smith Pets Family Farm

 Black schnauzers are just that, black.
 They are black all over will have no banded hairs.
 They can have some white spots on their chest, feet, and chin, these are called parti markers.
 Schnauzers will remain black but just as we do they can lighten as they get older.
-Some may lighten and other may keep their deep black coloring.
+Some may lighten and others may keep their deep black coloring.

 Salt and pepper can have a huge range in color from what would appear black to some to what would appear white or silver.
 All salt and pepper have banded hairs meaning they have hairs with different shades on them.
 Salt and pepper will fade with age and trimmings.

 White is just that white.
 They are not albino and it is not a genetic defect.
 They are born white and will stay white, with the exception of a good mud puddle.
-Their nose pads and undertones are black and eyes are dark.
+Their nose pads and undertones are black and their eyes are dark.

-White chocolate are white just like above but they have liver under tones, pads and nose.
+White chocolate are white just like above but they have liver undertones, pads, and nose.
 Their eyes will typically be green/hazel.

 Parti basically means spotted.
-Parti can come in any of the above mentioned colors mixed with white.
+Parti can come in any of the above-mentioned colors mixed with white.
 They can be heavily spotted or lightly spotted.
-Spots have to be more than white on their toes, chin and chest.
+Spots have to be more than white on their toes, chin, and chest.
 Parti will be described as black parti, liver parti, etc.